deepin-community/iwd/src/iwd.network.rst

        Properly configured Access Points will typically update this setting appropriately via Transition Disable indications.
 User customization of this value is thus typically not required.
+   * - UseDefaultEccGroup
+     - Values: true, false

+       Forces the use of the default ECC group (19) for protocols using ECC (WPA3 and OWE) if set true.
+If unset IWD will learn the capabilities of the network based on its initial association and retain that setting for the duration of its process lifetime.

 Network Authentication Settings
 -------------------------------